mlco2/codecarbon/CONTRIBUTING.md

 ### Versioning

-To add a new feature to codecarbon, the apply the following workflow:
+To add a new feature to codecarbon, apply the following workflow:
 - Master branch is protected
 - To contribute to an already [prioritized](https://github.com/orgs/mlco2/projects/1) feature, you can create a branch from master and open a draft PR
 - Documenting the intent & the limits of a contribution in a dedicated issue or in the pull request helps the review